Wkasel/loopmessages/README.md

-# LoopMessage API Client
+# LoopMessage SDK

-A TypeScript client for the LoopMessage API, enabling seamless integration of iMessage and SMS messaging within your Node.js applications.
+An unofficial TypeScript SDK for the LoopMessage API, enabling seamless integration of iMessage and SMS messaging within your Node.js applications.

+> **Note**: This is an unofficial, community-built SDK for [LoopMessage.com](https://loopmessage.com) - the iMessage API provider that lets you send blue bubble messages programmatically.

 ## Features